Introduction to TAR Command in Linux

 - utility: Tar command is utilized to archive the dataFile in .tar extension and also in .gz extension.Which utilizes less memory for storage purposes.

-In this way, we have learned different types of parametric keys in tar command to archive/compression and decompression techniques for easier portability and storage purpose.
+In this way, we have seen different types of parametric keys in tar command to archive/compression and decompression techniques for easier portability and storage purpose.

 This is a guide to Tar Command in Linux.
 Here we discuss the basic concept with parametric keys and the various applications of the tar command.
 You may also look at the following article to learn more –